BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 We were using USP on-prem.
 We decided to migrate it to the AWS cloud.

 The goal of the V1 was to quickly provide a platform to our video teams to work on and certify the video players.
-For ops, it was a first stepping stone building this platform.
+For Bedrock Ops team, it was a first stepping stone building this platform.

 Let’s detail the components of this V1.